-Mezzo-soprano Sarah Coit enjoyed an exciting year of operatic and symphonic debuts in 2021.
-She sang Varvara in Katya Kabanova with West Edge Opera, and starred as Addison Moore in the film premiere of The Copper Queen by Clint Borzoni with Arizona Opera.
-As Rosina in Utah Opera’s production of Il barbiere di Siviglia, Front Row Reviewers stated “On the musical side of things, she brings a great range of skill and expression to her arias”.
-Sarah was the alto soloist in Handel’s Messiahwith appearances at Symphoria, Winston-Salem Symphony, Indianapolis Symphony and the American Bach Soloists.
+Sarah enjoyed an exciting year of operatic and symphonic debuts in 2021.
+She sang Varvara in Katya Kabanova with West Edge Opera and starred as Addison Moore in the film premiere of The Copper Queenby Clint Borzoni with Arizona Opera.
+In Utah Opera’s production of Il barbiere di Siviglia, Utah Arts Review stated “As Rosina, Sarah Coit was captivating.
+Her opening aria “Una voce poco fa” displayed a clear, natural tone and her phrasing was exquisite.”
+Sarah was the alto soloist in Handel’s Messiah with appearances at Symphoria, Winston-Salem Symphony, Indianapolis Symphony, and the American Bach Soloists.

-In the 2019-20 season, Sarah performed Mercédès in Carmen with Opera Tampa.
+In the 2019-20 season, she performed Mercédès in Carmen with Opera Tampa.
 Her San Francisco Opera debut covering Daniela Mack as Rosmira in Handel’s Partenope with San Francisco Opera was canceled due to the Covid-19 pandemic.
 Sarah Coit was a Vocal Fellow with Ravinia’s Steans Music Institute and made several important roles and house debuts in 2018-19.
-Opera News praised her performance as Cherubino in Le nozze di Figaro with Michigan Opera Theatre:“Sarah Coit’s burnished mezzo-soprano gave her Cherubino a seductive tinge.
+Opera News praised her performance as Cherubino in Le nozze di Figaro with Michigan Opera Theatre: “Sarah Coit’s burnished mezzo-soprano gave her Cherubino a seductive tinge.
 Her pure, lovely “Voi che sapete” confirmed her bright future, made all the more likely by her undeniable aptitude for physical comedy.”
 She performed the role of Adonis in the world premiere of Dan Visconti and Cerise Jacobs’ ‘Interactive video game opera’ PermaDeath with White Snake Projects in Boston.
 She made her Seattle Opera debut as Mercédès in Carmen, performed at the Ravinia Festival as a soloist in Bernstein’s Songfest, joined West Edge Opera as Jenny Diver in The Threepenny Opera, sang her first Olga in Eugene Onegin with Livermore Valley Opera, sang the Vivaldi Gloria and Bach Magnificat with the Master Chorale of South Florida, and was heard in a special New Year’s Eve concert with American Bach Soloists joined by Hadleigh Adams.

 Other roles in her repertoire include Nancy in Albert Herring, Sister Helen Prejean in Dead Man Walking, the title role in Giulio Cesare, and the Waitress in the world premiere of Michael Ching’s Speed Dating Tonight.